efabless/openlane2/docs/source/reference/architecture.md

     State_{i} = Step_{i}(State_{i - 1}, Config)
 ```

-So, for a flow of {math}`n` steps, the final state, {math}`State_{n}` will be the output of the entire state.
+So, for a flow of {math}`n` steps, the final state, {math}`State_{n}` will be
+the output of the entire flow.

-The default flow of OpenLane when run from the commandline is a SequentialFlow
+The default flow of OpenLane when run from the command-line is a SequentialFlow
 named [`Classic`](./flow_config_vars.md#classic), which is based off of the
 original, Tcl-based version of OpenLane.